philpem/freebee/README.md

     * `sed 's/.phinit .modeminit//' rc.old > rc`
     * `reboot`
     * The above commands disable the phone and modem initialisation, which crash due to un-emulated hardware.
+  - Files can be imported using the `msdos` command which allows reading a 360k MS-DOS floppy image.
+    * Use dosbox to copy files to a DOS disk image (`discim`).

 # Keyboard commands

   * F10 -- Grab/Release mouse cursor
-  * F11 -- Load/unload floppy disk
+  * F11 -- Load/Unload floppy disk image
-  * Alt-F12 -- exit
+  * Alt-F12 -- Exit

 # Useful links